wkgcass/Style/readme.md

 will return

 	My name is cass, I'm 20 years old, and I'm male.

+Comparating operation between strings can take time. string provides unique object represents a string, with which the comparation can be done simply comparing the reference.

+	$("abc")==$("abc")

+would return true

 ##JSON
 You can create a JSONLike object from a json-like Object array.